branaphy/talking-clock/README.md

 4. Run `pip install -r requirements.txt` to install the dependencies required.

 ## How to Run the Program
+While in the same directory as the extracted ZIP, run `python main.py` in the terminal.
+This will open the GUI for the talking clock program.

+The clock displays the following information: current weather conditions, current time, and current date.
+The background color of the application is a constantly changing gradient on a 12 hour cycle.
+It changes with each minute.

+To speak the current time, press the button at the bottom of the screen which corresponds to the desired language.

+At the top of the clock there is a toggle for dark mode.
+Dark mode is not available while using the `Display Random Time` button, as the purpose of the `Display Random Time` button is to demonstrate the background gradient.
+Additionally, random times cannot be spoken, as they only affect the GUI (there is no value stored).
+To return the clock to its orignal state, press the `Display Current Time` button.

 ## Supported Languages
 - Dutch